are welcome to the Sleepwalker Scriptorium

 ~ Inner pages from The Second Codicil ~

 An invaluable prop and aid to gamers (i.e. C’thulhu Mythos, Dungeons and Dragons and most Horror/Sword and Sorcery RPGers), or indeed, to any collector of outré materia.
-Do stand ye proud afore thine fellow "gamers" as ye dost pronounce of thine edicts from That First Codicil of that black Biblionihilistica, and do wildly etch, mid air, the signs writ large within.
+Do stand ye proud afore thine fellow "gamers" as ye dost pronounce of thine edicts from That First Codicil of that black Biblionihilistica, and do wildly etch, mid air, the signs writ large therein.
 The books of The Bifurcate Addendum - for such is its collective designation - are bound of black leather, and are fettered with brass and copper adjuncts.
 These hand made books are based on the A4 size format, and hold in excess of 100 pages each.
+A5 volumes do also exist.

 ~ Inner page ~